 - Buying small lots on eBay or Craigslist risks little financially but means paying more per book.

-- Buying huge lots off wholesale sites like Thriftbooks means risking lots of money and needing tons of storage, but gets you much lower prices per book.
+- Buying huge lots off wholesale sites like UsedWholesaleBooks means risking lots of money and needing tons of storage, but gets you much lower prices per book.

-- Thriftbooks is a respected site, but many sites claiming to sell wholesale are scams.
+- ThriftBooks is highly respected, but many sites claiming to sell wholesale are scams.
 Always verify a wholesaler’s reliability before placing an expensive order!

 I only recommend this method if you can afford to lose money on the order.
 Most of the time, this will turn a solid profit, but you have to buy smart and be prepared for the occasional batch of duds.